FERPA: Family Educational Rights and Privacy Act

 - Change Your Privacy Settings Form

-FERPA Quick-Tips for Faculty
+FERPA Quick-Tips for Faculty & Staff

 The Family Educational Rights and Privacy Act (FERPA) of 1974 as amended details the access of student records held and maintained by educational institutions.
 The law further requires that parents or eligible students be notified of the types of records held and officials responsible for such records.

 Parents have the right of access, review and challenge for elementary and secondary students (under the age of 18).
 The student assumes the rights of the parents at age 18 or upon enrollment at a postsecondary institution.
 However, if the student is considered dependent (according to the 1954 Internal Revenue Code), both the student and parents may have access rights.
 A student's records may be released to parents only after receipt of reasonable proof of dependency.

 Pursuant to Section 99.13, students have the right of access to all educational records except those specifically excluded under the amendments to the Privacy Act.
 The following materials are specifically exempted from access by students: (1) Personal notes of teachers and administrators, provided these notes are not available to a third party other than a teacher's substitute; (2) Law Enforcement Records, to include those of the campus police force; (3) Medical and Psychiatric Records - not available to anyone except those providing the treatment.
 However, the records may be reviewed by a physician or other appropriate professional of the student's choice.